• Home

 Just like friends, good quality takes the cake when it comes to growing your Pinterest profile.

-You’ll see that the top pinners on Pinterest post quite a lot to Pinterest each day which is quite the contrary to what the other social media platforms want us to do.
+You’ll see that the top pinners on Pinterest post quite a lot to Pinterest each day which is quite contrary to what the other social media platforms want us to do.

 This is because Pinterest is more like a search engine than anything else so it has to be treated as one instead of looked at as just another social media platform.